os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 ### Core Socket Connection

-The easiest way to use websockets is to use the core websocket connection.
+The easiest way to use Websockets is to use the core Websocket connection.

-This will not create a new connection, but rather use the main client websocket connection as a proxy, which comes with some limitations, but is great for adding basic interactions.
+This will not create a new connection, but rather use the main client Websocket connection as a proxy, which comes with some limitations, but is great for adding basic interactions.

 #### Client